Stef-Gijsberts/interfere-synth/report.md

 they are supposed to do.
 Make sure that this distinction between the components is in line with the way in which you implemented the system. --> Interfere consists of two parts: *interfere-core* and *interfere-vst*.
-An analogy with a drugs deal shows why (bear with me):
+An analogy with a drugs deal shows why:

 Consider a drugs deal involving a *customer*, a *dealer* and a *supplier*.
 The customer and supplier never meet.
 Instead, they